ppranav04/biomimetic_hand/README.md

 # Biomimetic Hand using InMoov, MG996R Servos & Arduino Uno

 This project implements a low-cost **biomimetic robotic hand** that replicates human finger movements using **surface EMG (Electromyography) signals**.
 The system is based on an **InMoov 3D printed hand**, actuated by **MG996R servo motors**, and controlled by an **Arduino Uno**.
-Muscle activity obtained from EMG sensors is used to detect user intent and map them to hand gestures such as grasping, pinching, and finger flexion.
+Muscle activity obtained from EMG sensors is used to detect user intent and map them to hand gestures such as grasping.

 ***